 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Computer Science experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Computer Science landscape.
+These bios are provided to give lawyers a sense of the Computer Science landscape.

 This expert received a B.A. in Mathematics and Computer Science, an M.A. in Computer Science, and a Ph.D. in Computer Science.
 This expert served as Chair of the Computer Science Department and is currently Full Professor of Computer Science and member of the university's Center for Complex Systems.
 This expert's research interests include computer algorithms, communications and internet related computing, data compression and archiving (including text, images, video, and multi-media), storage and processing of large data sets, image retrieval, object recognition, text, image, and video processing, parallel computing, machine learning.
 This expert has obtained U.S. patents, does computing technology consulting, and is widely published in the areas of data compression and content recognition.
 This expert has extensive prior litigation experience having served as a testifier (at deposition and/or trial) in several high-profile patent matters.